Brian Tennyson: Professional career

 In 1984, Tennyson turned professional.
 He played on the Asia Golf Circuit, winning twice in 1987.
 He played on the PGA Tour from 1988 to 1992.
 His best finishes were T-2 at the 1989 Hardee's Golf Classic and the 1990 Bob Hope Chrysler Classic.

-When his golf game diminished in 1991 and 1992, Tennyson quit golf and accepted a job in October 1992 as vice president of strategic planning at Papa John's Pizza – he had been roommates with Papa John's founder, John Schnatter at Ball State.
+When his golf game diminished in 1991 and 1992, Tennyson left golf and accepted a job in October 1992 as vice president of strategic planning at Papa John's Pizza – he had been roommates with Papa John's founder, John Schnatter at Ball State.
 He helped take the company public in June 1993.
 Unhappy with a corporate job, Tennyson quit in April 1994 and decided to resume his golf career.
 He returned to the PGA Tour in 1996 where he had one top-10 finish, T-9 at the Quad City Classic.
 He played on the Buy.com Tour (now Web.com Tour) from 1998 to 2000 where his best finish was second at the 1999 Nike Dayton Open.

 After retiring from golf in 2001, Tennyson worked as a studio analyst at Golf Channel and Fox Sports.
 He also started his own business.